dotnet/docs/docs/fsharp/tour.md

 However, there are two key things to keep in mind when doing so:

-1. A struct DU cannot be recursively-defined.
+1. A struct DU cannot be recursively defined.
 2. A struct DU must have unique names for each of its cases.

 Failure to follow the above will result in a compilation error.

 ## Pattern Matching

-[Pattern Matching](./language-reference/pattern-matching.md) is the F# language feature which enables correctness for operating on F# types.
+[Pattern Matching](./language-reference/pattern-matching.md) is the F# language feature that enables correctness for operating on F# types.
 In the above samples, you probably noticed quite a bit of `match x with ...` syntax.
 This construct allows the compiler, which can understand the "shape" of data types, to force you to account for all possible cases when using a data type through what is known as Exhaustive Pattern Matching.
-This is incredibly powerful for correctness, and can be cleverly used to "lift" what would normally be a runtime concern into compile-time.
+This is incredibly powerful for correctness, and can be cleverly used to "lift" what would normally be a run-time concern into a compile-time concern.

 [!code-fsharp[PatternMatching](~/samples/snippets/fsharp/tour.fs#L717-L743)]